lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC ACK REQ is used by a sender to explicitely request a SCHC ACK from the receiver.
 Its format is described in {{Fig-ACKREQ}}.
-The W field is optional.
-Its presence is specified by each SCHC F/R mode.
+The DTag field and the W field are optional.

 ~~~~